New Britain Museum of American Art: History

-In 1964 the Sanford B. D. Low Memorial Illustration Collection was inaugurated.
+In 1964, the Sanford B. D. Low Memorial Illustration Collection was inaugurated.
 The first museum collection of American illustration in the United States, it now holds over 1,700 works dating from the 19th century.

-Douglas Hyland became executive director of the museum in 1999 after having been director of the San Antonio Museum.
+Douglas Hyland became Executive Director of the museum in 1999 after having been director of the San Antonio Museum.
 He raised funds from new donors outside of New Britain, including the Walton Family Foundation and the Henry Luce Foundation.
 In 2003, the 43000 sqft Chase Family Building was constructed, doubling the museum's size.
-During Hyland's tenure (as of 2009), the New Britain museum building was renovated, and the museum doubled its collection to 10,000 objects, doubled its full-time staff to 24 employees, doubled its docents to 100 and nearly tripled memberships from 1,200 to 3,500.
+During Hyland's tenure, the New Britain museum building was renovated, and the museum doubled its collection, doubled its full-time staff to 24 employees, doubled its docents to 100, and nearly tripled memberships from 1,200 to 3,500.

-The museum's $3.92 million in income for the fiscal year ending June 30, 2009, revenue was up slightly from the $3.86 million of the previous fiscal year.
+In 2015, Min Jung Kim became the second female and first immigrant Executive Director of the NBMAA.
+During her tenure, (2015-2021), she increased representation at the museum through exhibitions and acquisitions that focused on women artists and artists of color.
+She also oversaw the renovation of Landers House, completed in 2021.

+Brett Abbott started work as Executive Director & CEO in February 2022.
+That same year, the museum acquired Robert Duncanson, Landscape, 1870—the first work by Duncanson, a prominent African-American artist of the Hudson River School, to enter the collection.